 The Postgraduate Diploma in Theology is a one year 120 credit at level 8 for those who already have a Bachelor of Theology or a Graduate Diploma in Theology.
-It is also an exit award for those who successfully complete the first year of the Master of Theology but do not wish to continue.

 Master of Theology

 The Master of Theology is a flexible programme at level 9 designed to provide an advanced level theological qualification for those who have already completed a recognised Bachelor's level degree in theology.